GetUp/Kooragang/README.md

 *I have more questions!*

 This documentation is still a work in progress.
 Please either raise a github issue or send us a mail at tech@getup.org.au.

+## License
+Kooragang is licensed under the MIT license.